buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 ![](https://i.imgur.com/yXsLK6N.png)

-As we can see in diagram above, a CNB team takes care of `N` number of [software components](#definitions) and the project contributors from the community make them contributions to any of those components.
+As we can see in diagram above, a CNB team takes care of `N` number of [software components](#definitions) and the project contributors from the community make their contributions to any of those components.

 Depending on the team, these components can increase in size or complexity, or there could be someone from the community that wants to specialize their contributions on certain components without taking the responsibility of become a **team maintainer**.